iuliet716/flash-attention-cuda-from-scratch/docs/08_wmma.md

 Only 16 lanes in warp 0 perform softmax, while warps 1–3 wait at the following block-wide barrier.
 Barrier stalls are the largest category at 8.88 cycles per issued instruction.

-Shared-memory accesses also remain conflict-heavy.
+Shared memory accesses also remain conflict-heavy.
 Loads and stores require an average of 11.5 and 9.1 wavefronts per request.
 The unpadded S/P row strides cause same-bank accesses when adjacent lanes process different rows.